Frequently Asked Questions

 • Learn to Play with the New York Rangers: Beginner lessons for kids ages 5–10

-Yes.
+Yes!
 The rink is available for celebrations and group reservations during Community Skate hours, with private rentals available at select times.
-Groups Under 20: Groups of up to 19 can purchase tickets and rentals directly through our website at centralparknyc.org/skate.
-For larger events, please submit an event inquiry.
+Groups of up to 19 can purchase tickets and rentals directly through our website during skate season.
+To book a larger event for next winter, please submit an event inquiry.

 Yes, first aid is available on-site.